 We at American Tiger Dojo value your safety and loyalty.
-Our commitement and dedication to our students, families, and friends is #1.
+Our committment and dedication to our students, families, and friends is #1.
+Always.

 Developed by the National Network to End Domestic Violence and the American Tiger School of Self-Defense